 I’m always looking for new ways to fix vegetables.
 Different combinations, fun flavors and textures.
-My inspiration for this started at the farmers market over the weekend.
+And let’s be honest — bathing suit season is just around the corner… My inspiration for this started at the farmers market a few weeks ago.

 - 1 pound asparagus spears